Protect your data

 • Recruiter resume example

+Recruiting employees is a critical function and a very difficult job.
+Recruiters are responsible for matching qualified candidates with open positions.
+They have to search for and engage with candidates directly and indirectly.
 So, how do you write a great resume for a recruiter?
 Very carefully.
 But, seriously, think about who will be reading the resume.
 Recruiters.
 Talk about a tough audience.

 Why use this recruiter resume example?

 As we mentioned earlier, creating a resume for a recruiter can be a tough exercise because you will be writing for someone in the same role that you are applying for.
-They could potentially also be the hiring manager.
 So, you definitely cannot pull anything over on them or dazzle them with acronyms or jargon, both of which are not recommended on resumes anyway!
+Our talent acquisition leader resume is a great example of an effective human resources professional resume.
+It has a solid summary that contains relevant skills and links them with positive business results as well as highlighting several areas of deep knowledge.

 Recruiters perform a lot of different and very important duties within an organization.
 Human resources and recruiting professionals must have very highly developed skills as they relate to dealing with people and identifying the best candidates for a position.
-For a recruiter seeking a job, it is especially important that they accurately and effectively portray all the skills that they have on their resume.
+For a recruiter seeking a job, it’s especially important that they accurately and effectively portray all the skills that they have on their resume.

 Here are some of the most valuable skills to include on your recruiting resume: